asvd/helios-merge/README.md

 #### Options:

-`--input` path of the main module to start bundle from (defaults to `./main.js`)
+`--input` path of the main module to start merging from (defaults to `./main.js`)

 `--output` path to write the bundled script into.
-After the bundle is prepared, this script could be reused instead of the original file (provided to the `--input` option).
+After the bundle is prepared, it could be reused instead of the original file (provided to the `--input` option) with the same effect

 `--quiet` suppress informational messages display